Contraction of the $\mathfrak{sl}_2$-Triple Associated to the $(k,a)$-Generalized Fourier Transform: Introduction

 \subsection{Organization of the paper}

-In \cref{sec:review}, we will briefly review the differential operators $ \DiffH{a} $, $ \DiffEp{a} $ and $ \DiffEm{a} $ introduced by Ben Saïd--Kobayashi--Ørsted.
-This section contains no new results.
-In \cref{sec:degeneration}, we will discuss the degeneration of the $ \mathfrak{sl}_2 $-triple in the limit as $ a \to 0 $.
-In \cref{sec:closed-form}, we will give a closed-form expression of the integral kernel of $ \exp(z \enorm{x}^2 \Laplacian) $ in some low-dimensional cases.
+In Section~\ref{sec:preliminaries}, we will briefly review Dunkl theory and the differential-difference operators $ \DiffH{k, a} $, $ \DiffEp{k, a} $ and $ \DiffEm{k, a} $ introduced by Ben~Sa\"{\i}d--Kobayashi--{\O}rsted.
+In Section~\ref{sec:contraction}, we will discuss the contraction of the $ \mathfrak{sl}_2 $-triple as $ a \to 0 $.
+In Section~\ref{sec:closed-form}, we will give a closed-form expression for the integral kernel of $ \exp\bigl(z \enorm{x}^2 \Laplacian_k\bigr) $ in some low-dimensional cases.